skorupcia/DigitalOcean_HTTPS_cert/README.md

-# DigitalOcean Website with HTTPS certificate
+# NOT_COMPLETED DigitalOcean Website with HTTPS certificate

 ## Specifications